webcyberrob/blog.camunda.org/content/post/2018/04/camunda-optimize-21-alpha1-released.md

 # How to get it

-If you want to give the new Camunda Optimize a shot, you can download the alpha release from [here](https://docs.camunda.org/enterprise/download/#camunda-optimize) with your enterprise customer credentials.
-In contrast to the core engine, Camunda Optimize is not open source, so please sign up [here](https://camunda.com/download/enterprise/) for a free 30 days trail version.
+If you want to give the new Camunda Optimize a shot, you can download the alpha release [here](https://docs.camunda.org/enterprise/download/#camunda-optimize) with your Enterprise customer credentials.
+In contrast to the core engine, Camunda Optimize is not open source, so please sign up [here](https://camunda.com/download/enterprise/) for a free 30 day trial version.